PGhzhang/IDD-Fa18-Lab3/README.md

 ### 3. IR Proximity Sensor

-Ambient decreases when there's object moving towards the sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**

+The voltage drops as you move away from the sensor and goes up when you move closer.
+Proximity increase we you move towarsd and drops the other way.
+Ambient decreases when there's object moving towards the sensor.

 **b.
 Upload your merged code to your lab report repository and link to it here.**